Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: The BFS-Prover-V2 System

 \subsubsection{Operational Mechanics of Planner-Guided Search}

 As shown in Fig.~\ref{fig:proof_flowchart}, the interaction between the Planner and the Prover system unfolds in a dynamic loop, allowing the plan to be revised based on the progress of the proof:

-\begin{enumerate} \item \textbf{Initial Planning:} At the start of a proof attempt, the Planner is queried with the main theorem statement and its initial state.
+\begin{enumerate} \item \textbf{Initial Planning:} At the start of a proof attempt, the Planner is queried with the main theorem statement.
 It returns a list of proposed subgoals, formatted as Lean \texttt{have} statements.

 \item \textbf{Sequential Proof of Subgoals:} The Prover system addresses the subgoals one by one.
 It takes the first subgoal in the queue and initiates a tree search to find its proof.

 \item \textbf{Context Augmentation:} Once a subgoal is successfully proven, its statement is ``implanted'' into the main theorem's context.
 From that point on, the proven subgoal is treated as a known fact, equivalent to a hypothesis, which can be used in the proofs of all subsequent subgoals and the main theorem itself.